-5 Ways to Cause Distractions at Work by Admin
+5 Ways to Cause Distractions at Work by Jessica Hodges

 (Today we have a very nicely written article about work distractions by our new friend Blake!
 Maybe some of these things have been bugging you?
 Besides the high speed of internet, of course -Grace)

 In this high-tech age, workers need all of their mental energy in order to complete complex tasks.
 Experts have found that productivity is often tied to mental “momentum.”
 People who can focus on a task for a long period of time are more efficient than those who take frequent breaks.
 This cognitive momentum can easily be stalled by disruptions in an office environment.
 Anyone who wants to complete tasks quickly should consider reducing or eliminating these common office distractions.

 Everyone understands that loud, unexpected noises can cause a major disruption in an office.
 What many office managers fail to notice is that persistent sounds can be equally distracting for workers.
 Even low volume noises can interrupt a worker’s train of thought and seriously impact productivity.
 Workers might be distracted by low-level noises like traffic, loud footsteps, flushing toilets or beeping electronic devices.

 Workers are most likely to be distracted by other people’s conversations.
 Since the language processing areas of the brain are vitally important to many office tasks, an overheard conversation can interfere with an office worker’s concentration.
 Studies have shown that telephone conversations are especially distracting; workers have a hard time “tuning out” these one-sided conversations because their brains are trying to fill in the gaps.